-Get to know this year’s third guest, dairy blogger and pig farmer Lauren Schwab, who will be joining us on Friday, August 2.
+Get to know this year’s final guest feature, scientist and blogger Tara Vander Dussen, who will be joining us on Friday, October 18.

 Lauren is a second-generation pig farmer who works on the 1,200-sow farm that her father established in Butler County, Ohio.
 Her father’s dedication to working on the farm is what inspired her to get involved in agriculture.
 Lauren now manages the farrowing house on the farm, where the sows give birth.
 “I enjoy the specialized care and focused attention we put into breeding our sows and raising their piglets,” Lauren explained.
 As a student, Lauren was involved in FFA, where she discovered a love for writing.
 She started her blog to share her passion for farming and country music.

 On her #FarmingFridays date, you can look forward to finding out what goes into caring for sows and their newborn piglets.

 The dairy farm that Marie and her husband Randy own in North Freedom, Wisconsin, has been in the Zick family for over 150 years.
 Marie’s favorite part of being a farmer is sharing the experience with her family.
 She and Randy have 19 nieces and nephews, who they enjoy teaching about farming and helping show their animals at the county fair.
 “Being farmers, we know how important it is to know where your food comes from,” said Marie.
 When she’s not caring for the cows, Marie is raising her young daughter and working at Culver’s Support Center in Prairie du Sac.